hisham-elzayadi/Spectral-LMP/README.md

 The script

 1. generates random perturbation directions;
-2. controls the complementary-subspace component of the perturbations;
+2. controls the complement-subspace component of the perturbations;
 3. scales the perturbations according to prescribed values $\tau_i$;
 4. reorthogonalizes the perturbed eigenvectors;
 5. computes the actual perturbation magnitudes after reorthogonalization;
 6. runs the Spectral-LMP/CG experiments; and
-7. computes dominant-subspace mixing and complementary-subspace leakage diagnostics.
+7. computes dominant-subspace mixing and complement-subspace leakage diagnostics.

 Run with